-A Columbia, Tenu., special says: At 9 o'clock Friday morning the doors of the Second National Bank, of Columbia, were cl-sed and the following notice was pos'ed thereon : "Owing to continued withdrawals of deposits from this bank since the Nashville failures, it is deemed b st to suspend payment temporarily."
+A Columbia, Tenn., special says: At 9 o'clock Friday morning the doors of the Sec and National Bank, of Columbia, were closed and the following notice was pos'ed thereon: "Owing to continued withdrawals of deposits from this bank since the Nashville failures, it is deemed b st to suspend payment temporarily."
 Cashier Childress said that since the run was made on the bank in October, which it stood without shaking, he had smooth and easy sailing until the recent failures in Nashville.
-No statement of the bank's affairs has as yet been mide public.
+No statement of the bank's affairs has as yet been made public.

 Liberty Bell to be Sent to Chicago.
-PHILADELPHIA .-- The Liberty Bell was lowered from its position in Independence Hall and was placed on a truck specially constructed for the purpose and escorted by the Philadelphia contingent of the Pennsylvania National Gua d to was raised.
-A doctor in the hotel fixed the Penn-ylvania Railroad depot, where the wound and the party was delayed a train bearing the bill and escort left for Chicago.
+PHILADELPHIA. -- The Liberty Bell was lowered from its position in Independence Hall and was placed on a truck specially constructed for the purpose and escorted by the Philadelphia contingent of the Pennsylvania National Gua d to for Chicago.